 Last year, Ohtani hit .322 with 22 homers and posted a 1.86 ERA with 174 K’s in 140 innings.
 Many prospects and minor leaguers try to do both, but if they get called up, they end up choosing one or the other.
 For the amount of money most Major Leaguers get paid and the inherent risks involved in playing, it’s more practical to try to be great at one thing rather than average at two, so as to seem more valuable to their franchise.
 Currently, the only player in American baseball who comes close to being a two-way is San Francisco’s Madison Bumgarner, who occasionally hits a nice homer.
 But here in the American League, two-way players have been virtual anomalies since the days of George Herman Ruth, one-hundred years ago.

 Babe Ruth is remembered first and foremost as a magnificent hitter.
 And the reason the Red Sox didn’t win a World Series for eighty-six years.
-But mostly the fact that even now, he holds some of the MLB records, including most 40+ home-run seasons: eleven, with seven consecutively.
+But mostly the fact that even now, he holds some of the MLB records, including most 40+ home-run seasons: eleven, seven of them consecutively.
 He’s also still the record-holder for both all-time slugging % with .690 and all-time OPS with 1.164.
 Ruth had a casual 2,213 RBIs and 714 career homers, one of only three players ever to hit more than 700.
 Hank Aaron and Barry Bonds surpassed him decades later, though I discount any player who holds records due to PEDs usage – sorry, Mr. Bonds.

 But before Babe Ruth was hitting the original bombs, he was a star left-handed pitcher here in Boston.
 His career stats from the mound were a solid 2.28 ERA and 94-46 W/L record.
 Originally, he had a reputation as a pitcher who occasionally hit a home run.
 He twice won 23 games in a single season, and in his time in Boston, won three World Series championships.